-In this case, the Ninth Circuit acknowledged that Morrissey-Berru had "significant religious responsibilities as a teacher" (App.
+The teachers in the cases here had such religious roles.
+The court of appeals acknowledged that Agnes Morrissey-Berru had "significant religious responsibilities as a teacher" (Our Lady Pet.
+App.
 3a)-duties strikingly similar to those of Perich:

 She committed to incorporate Catholic values and teachings into her curriculum, as evidenced by several of the employment agreements she signed, led her students in daily prayer, was in charge of liturgy planning for a monthly Mass, and directed and produced a performance by her students during the School's Easter celebration every year.